5 Tips for Chronic Illness Burnout from a Licensed Therapist

 Tip 5: Attend Chronic Illness Therapy.

-If you live in a state other than Colorado or Oregon, I recommend using Melanin and Mental Health, Therapy Den, or Inclusive Therapists to find a therapist who’s licensed to practice in the state you live in.
+If you live in either Colorado or Oregon and need help with anxiety and burnout related to chronic illness, you can reach out to me for Anxiety Therapy.
+I recommend using Melanin and Mental Health, Therapy Den, or Inclusive Therapists to find a therapist who’s licensed to practice in the state you live in.
 You can also filter your results for both in-person and virtual therapy options.

 If You’re Experiencing Chronic Illness Burnout, You Deserve Support